 Angelie Acosta

-After learning her baby would be born with esophageal atresia, Laurel sought the care of surgeon Steven Rothenberg, who would perform a lifesaving procedure on her newborn.
+After learning her baby would be born with esophageal atresia, Laurel sought the care of HCA HealthONE surgeon, Steven Rothenberg.

 As Laurel Hirsch sat in the waiting room at the maternal-fetal specialist’s office, her anxiety grew.
 At 33 weeks pregnant, she had been referred to the specialist because an ultrasound showed her unborn baby was measuring very small.
 She hadn’t wanted to go to the appointment at all.
 She was dreading the unknown and — due to business travel — she had to attend the appointment alone.
 As she waited her turn for the scan, “I saw the room that I was supposed to go into and watched two women come out before me,” Laurel recalls.
 “The first one looked distressed and like she was crying.
 Then the second one looked even worse.
 And I thought, ‘oh no. I’m the third one.”